 The accident or crash report for a hit-and-run accident is similar to a regular accident report.

 The crash report is needed to document the event since there is the possibility of criminal charges being filed if the person who left the scene is found.
-The report is also helpful to have and turn into your insurance company as proof that the incident occurred in the manner that you described to your claims adjuster.
+The report is also helpful to have and turn in to your insurance company as proof that the incident occurred in the manner you described to your claims adjuster.